mParticle/docs/src/pages/developers/partners/firehose/index.md

 If you mark any of these IDs as `required`, only users and their associated data that **contain at least 1** of these IDs will be sent to your integration.

 You can also easily configure that mParticle hash each of these identities in the outgoing payload, using the `encoding` field.
-Supported encoding types: `RAW`, `MD5`, `SHA1`, and `SHA256`
+Supported encoding types: `RAW`, `MD5`, `SHA1`, and `SHA256`, and all hashed values are lowercased before hashing.

 #### Partner Identities